Dharam8218/Simple-Banking-Application/README.md

 Check Account Balance Menu

 Enter your Account Number: 1
-Shweta Shukla your balance is 5000.0Rs.
+Neha your balance is 5000.0Rs.
 Banking Menu:
 Select any one option from below.
 1) Add Customer